BepInEx/bepinex-docs/articles/index.md

 > Always refer to the [API documentation](~/api/index.md) for up-to-date BepInEx API.

 If you are a developer, you can check the [plugin creation walkthrough](<xref:plugin_dev_index>) to get acquainted with most of the API of BepInEx.
-Additionally, you should check out [how to use Harmony to patch game methods](<xref:runtime_patching>) and [how to patch game assemblies with Cecil](<xref:preloader_patches>).
+Additionally, you should check out [how to use Harmony to patch game methods](<xref:runtime_patching>).

 For more exact documentation on each of BepInEx's feature, consult the [API documentation](~/api/index.md)

-Finally, the [advanced guides](<xref:advanced>) contain information on how to debug plugins with dnSpy and elaborate on technical details of BepInEx and Unity modding.
+Finally, the advanced guides contain information on how to debug plugins with dnSpy and elaborate on technical details of BepInEx and Unity modding.